google/WebFundamentals/src/content/en/fundamentals/native-hardware/capturing-images/index.md

 - Draw it into a `<canvas>` element so that you can manipulate it
 - Download it to the user's device
-- Upload it to a server with `fetch`
+- Upload it to a server with `fetch()`

 ## Access the camera interactively
-Now that we've covered our bases, it's time to progressively enhance!
+Now that you've covered your bases, it's time to progressively enhance!

-Modern browsers can get direct access to cameras, allowing us to build experiences that are fully integrated with the web page, so the user need never leave the browser.
+Modern browsers can get direct access to cameras, allowing you to build experiences that are fully integrated with the web page, so the user need never leave the browser.

 ### Acquire access to the camera

-We can directly access a camera and microphone by using an API in the WebRTC specification called `getUserMedia()`.
+You can directly access a camera and microphone by using an API in the WebRTC specification called `getUserMedia()`.
 This will prompt the user for access to their connected microphones and cameras.

-Support for `getUserMedia` is pretty good, but it isn't yet everywhere.
+Support for `getUserMedia()` is pretty good, but it isn't yet everywhere.
 In particular, it is not available in Safari 10 or lower, which at the time of writing is still the latest stable version.
 However, [Apple have announced](https://webkit.org/blog/7726/announcing-webrtc-and-media-capture/) that it will be available in Safari 11.